If your name is on one of these connected with fraud you may find it difficult or impossible to take out credit and your

 - debts on your CRA reports that you don’t recognise;

 - getting letters/emails/phone calls from lenders or debt collectors about credit you didn’t ask for / accounts you don’t know you have / goods you didn’t order.
 Even if these say that you have been refused credit, follow up on this as the fraudster may try again and succeed;

 - regular monthly bank account or credit card statements do not arrive;

 - a debit or credit card expires and you haven’t been sent a replacement.

 If you spot one identity theft problem, there may be others.
-You need to check all three CRA files for entries that you don’t recognise and it’s a good idea to check both fraud databases.
+You need to check all three CRA files for entries that you don’t recognise and it’s a good idea to check the fraud databases.

 Lenders check this when they receive a new application, looking for inconsistencies.
 The idea is that someone who is applying for credit in your name may not know your date of birth, middle name, marital status, income etc, so if a National Hunter check throws up something which doesn’t match, the application can be looked at in more detail.

-To check what information National Hunter have about you, you need to make a Subject Access Request, which they have to reply to within 40 days.
-Use the National Hunter SAR form and enclose the proof of identity required. there is now no charge for this.
+To check what information National Hunter has about you, make a Subject Access Request, which they will reply to within 40 days.
+Use the National Hunter SAR form and enclose the proof of identity required – this needs to be sent to National Hunter.

 This information may show nothing interesting – all the applications look correct to you.
 Just because your application is on the database doesn’t mean that it is suspected of fraud.